numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - `detect_intent` stores the output in `session.state.vars.detectedIntent`.
 - `trigger` nodes are ignored at execution (they only define entry criteria).
 - State persists via `buildNextState` and `AutomationSession`.
+- Node-level logging is supported via `logEnabled` on each node.
+If `logEnabled` is explicitly `false`, node start/complete logging is suppressed; otherwise logs are emitted.

 ### Always Use Latest Published Version